JamesCrox/The_Dirty_Bird/README.md

 ### Media

-- The photos used on the home and drinks page were supplied to me by the dirty bird management.
-All photos were taken by Nic Pedron
+- All photos used on pages were supplied to me by the dirty bird management.
+All photos were taken by Nic Pedron.